gwu-libraries/idservice/README.md

         pip install -r requirements.txt

+10. create a logs folder

+        mkdir /home/<user>/Projects/idservice/lids/lids/logs

 - - -

 **Part III - Configuring your installation**

-14. Log in to MySQL and create the idservice user and database.
+10. Log in to MySQL and create the idservice user and database.
 Make up a user name and password.

         mysql -u root -p